In my world of YouTube Ads, too often, I’m viewed as the savior of the business descending from upon high.

 A perfectly crafted message for a perfectly chosen market will fall flat if you choose the wrong media.

-The 50 to 60-year-old women in the previous example may be best reached on Facebook, but market to her using SnapChat or Twitter and your campaign will likely fail.
+The 50 to 60-year-old women in the previous example may be best reached on YouTube or Facebook, but market to her using SnapChat or Twitter and your campaign will likely fail.
 The majority of 50 to 60 year old women are not on SnapChat or Twitter.

 To find out where your market is reachable you must get into the mind of your prospect.